hashkanna/CarND-Vehicle-Detection/README.md

 ![alt text][image_2]

 #####Color Spaces and HOG Features
-Different color spaces like RGB, HSV, YUV have been explored.
-Finally, HLS transform has been found to perform better.
+Different color spaces like RGB, HSV, YUV, HLS have been explored.
+Finally, YCrCb transform has been found to perform better.
+Details are in the notebook (Cells 5 and 127)

 The hog package from scikit-Learn, skimage.hog(), has been used to extract the hog features

 Different values for the various HOG parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`) have been explored.

-Here is an example using the RGB and HSV color spaces and HOG parameters as below
+Here is an example using the RGB and HLS color spaces and HOG parameters as below

 Param | Value
 --- | ---